ReDI-School/js-berlin-2020-fall/lesson5.md

 (regular day: 1€, extra: 3€)

-The employee gets, depending on the bonus:
+The employee gets:
-* a pay raise, if more than 250€ bonus.
+* a pay raise, if the total bonus is more than 250€.
-* nothing, if less than 100€.
+* nothing, if the total bonus is less than 100€.
 * a chocolate box, for any other bonus.

 What does an employee with 200 regular days and 20 extra days get?